Azure/kaito/presets/README.md

 ## Use inference API servers

-The inference API server uses ports 80 and exposes model health check endpoint `/healthz` and server health check endpoint `/`.
+The inference API server uses port 80 and exposes model health check endpoint `/healthz` and server health check endpoint `/`.
 The inference service is exposed by a Kubernetes service with ClusterIP type by default.

 ### Case 1: Llama-2 models
 | Type  | Endpoint|